 5. Modify the video link

-- All you need to do is change watch?=v with embed/ in the link tab.
+- Change watch?=v with embed/ in the link tab.

 - For example:

 We hope that our solutions have proven to be useful when it comes to fixing the Your browser does not support HTML5 video issue.
 Leave a comment in the comment section below if it worked for you.